 How to Rock Personalized Email Campaigns With Your Customer Data

-CRM is one of the fastest-growing software, predicted to be a $36 billion market by 2017.
+CRM continues to be one of the fastest-growing software.
 Unsurprisingly, CRM systems are used by millions of companies worldwide, helping companies to gather valuable customer data.

 But not many companies know how to harvest their customer data.

 It’s about time that marketing teams grasp the power of unlimited customer data and start using it to deliver highly targeted campaigns, leading to a rapid increase in sales.

 Want to learn how to rock your email marketing campaigns by using the data in your customer database software?
 Let’s roll.

-1. Increase sales to existing customers with personalized upsell campaigns
+1. Increase sales to existing customers with upsell campaigns

 Marketers often allocate their time and resources to chasing new leads while forgetting about existing clients.
 In fact, harvesting the existing customer base and using your data to make the product offers is one of the fastest ways to increase your sales revenue.